Website content can be made

 A clear differentiation of single elements like headlines and lists is missing

-Our web service provider is currently working on complying to the test steps that are not fulfilled.
-We will inform about the progress on this webpage.
+Our web service provider worked on complying to the test steps that are not fulfilled.
+This was done by January 2022.

 Some of the non-compliant steps can be optimized by our editorial department.
 We will adapt the accessibility for all future websites.
 However, we won´t optimize all existing websites.
 This would be against the principle of disproportion because of the large number of websites to be edited.
 The completion would mean an excessive amount of organizational and financial burden for our administration.
 Both reasons are explicitly mentioned in EU guideline 2016/2102 (39) as criterium of the principle of disproportion.